dkarella/jump-quest/README.md

 # JumpQuest

-A game where you jump!
+A "game" where you jump!

-Mostly just to learn me some Rust, but you can play it here if you really want: https://dkarella.github.io/jump-quest
+Not very interesting and mostly just to learn me some Rust by implementing simple 2d platformer physics, but you can "play" it here if you really want: https://dkarella.github.io/jump-quest